Chapter 2 Medieval Japan

 of the 15th century to the late of the 16th century.

 Another victory for the samurai was the Jokyu Rebellion (1221).
 The Kamakura shogunate fought against the dynasty and won overwhelmingly.
-This is also a famous battle.
+This was also a famous battle.
 The ancient king wanted to reign as the sole ruler of Japan, and did not want to recognize the samurai government of the east.
 Therefore, after Yoritomo died, the ancient king plotted to overthrow the Kamakura shogunate.
 He did this by ordering samurai from across the state to avenge Hojo Yoshitoki (representive of the Kamakura shogunate at the time).

 The third victory of the samurai was the collapse of the manorial system.
 In the Muromachi period, the samurai usurped the manors owned by the ancient king's lineage and court nobles.
 The samurai had already opened a gaping hole in the local rule of the dynasty, but they also usurped the manors themselves, and took away all the annual tax (taxation and tax collection rights of the manor lords).
 Therefore, the samurai were no longer the manor lords’ servants (manor administrators) and became the new owners of the manors, receiving the revenue from the manor in its entirety.
 This process was completed in the Sengoku period.